fastinst/trixiehwgnome/README.md

-# Fast Installer (Bookworm in a VM)
+# Fast Installer for Trixie on hardware
-Assuming you are running a Debian 12 netinst ISO.
+Assuming you are running a Debian 13 netinst ISO.

 # Installation

-Select "Advanced options" > "Automated install"
+- Highlight "Advanced options" > "Automated install"
+- Press "e"
+- Change priority to "priority=high"
+- Press Ctrl-x or F10
+- Insert Wi-Fi credentials and go on until the preseed screen appears

-insert the URL of the preseed.cfg https://github.com/fastinst/bookwormvm/raw/main/preseed.cfg
+- Insert the URL of the preseed.cfg https://github.com/fastinst/trixiehwgnome/raw/main/preseed.cfg

-it will install Debian automatically and download the post_install.sh (the install.sh will prompt for confirmation before doing anything).
-If you don't want to use it just remove it from your system.
+- Wait until Debian Trixie finishes installing.